dblencowe/static-website-in-aws/docs/tutorial.md

 ## A brief introduction to the components
-By the end of this project, we'll be hosting our website on AWS using serveral different services, below is a little aboutthe roles they'll play;
+By the end of this project, we'll be hosting our website on AWS using several different services, below is a little about the roles they'll play;

 ### S3